zeroviscosity/go-hn/README.md

 item, err := hn.GetItem(id)
 ```

 This takes an interger id and returns an `Item` struct corresponding to the JSON object returned by the API.
-As described in the [docs](https://github.com/HackerNews/API#items), its `type` field will be one of the following:

-* "job"
-* "story"
-* "comment"
-* "poll"
-* "pollopt"

-Depending on the `type`, some fields will be empty.

 ```go
 type Item struct {
 	Id      int    `json:"id"`